nervosnetwork/ckb/rpc/README.md

 #### Fields

-`TxStatus` is a JSON object with following fields.
+`TxStatus` is a JSON object with the following fields.

 *   `status`: [`Status`](#type-status) - The transaction status, allowed values: "pending", "proposed" and "committed".